 The Secured Term Loan contains various affirmative and negative covenants and provisions regarding events of default that are applicable to the Company and certain of the Company's subsidiaries, which are normal and customary for similar financing agreements, including the following: (a) limitations on the incurrence of additional indebtedness or liens, (b) limitations on how borrowed funds may be used, (c) limitations on certain distributions and dividend payments following a default or event of default, (d) limitations on dispositions of assets and (e) prohibitions of certain change of control events.
-The agreements governing the Secured Term Loan also impose certain covenants on the Company, including the following: (i) maintaining a fixed charge coverage ratio (expressed as the ratio of EBITDA (net income before net interest expense, income tax expense, depreciation and amortization), as defined, to fixed charges) for the immediately preceding 12-month period ending on the last date of the applicable reporting period to be at least 1.10 to 1.00, (ii) maintaining a ratio of total debt to tangible net worth of not more than 4.50 to 1.00, (iii) maintaining a tangible net worth of at least 80% of the Company's net worth as of September 30, 2021, plus 80% of the net cash proceeds raised in subsequent equity issuances by the Company, (iv) maintaining an asset coverage ratio greater than 115%, (v) maintaining an unencumbered asset ratio greater than 125%, (vi) limitations on mergers, consolidations, transfers of assets and similar transactions, (vii) maintaining its status as a REIT and (viii) maintaining at least 65% of loans held for investment as senior commercial real estate loans, as measured by the average daily outstanding principal balance of all loans held for investment during a fiscal quarter and as adjusted for non-controlling interests.
-As of December 31, 2023, the Company was in compliance with all financial covenants of the Secured Term Loan.
+The agreements governing the Secured Term Loan also impose certain covenants on the Company, including the following: (i)

+maintaining a fixed charge coverage ratio (expressed as the ratio of EBITDA (net income before net interest expense, income tax expense, depreciation and amortization), as defined, to fixed charges) for the immediately preceding 12-month period ending on the last date of the applicable reporting period to be at least 1.10 to 1.00, (ii) maintaining a ratio of total debt, net of unrestricted cash and cash equivalents, to tangible net worth of not more than 4.25 to 1.00, (iii) maintaining a tangible net worth of at least (1) if the outstanding principal balance of the Secured Term Loan is greater than or equal to \$130.0 million, an amount equal to the product of (x) such outstanding principal balance and (y) 3.75, (2) if the outstanding principal balance of the Secured Term Loan is less than \$130.0 million but greater than or equal to \$110.0 million, an amount equal to the lesser of (A) the product of (x) such outstanding principal balance and (y) 4.00 and (B) \$487.5 million, (3) if the outstanding principal balance of the Secured Term Loan is less than \$110.0 million but greater than or equal to \$90.0 million, an amount equal to the lesser of (A) the product of (x) such outstanding principal balance and (y) 4.25 and (B) \$440.0 million, and (4) if the outstanding principal balance of the Secured Term Loan is less than \$90.0 million, an amount equal to the lesser of (A) the product of (x) such outstanding principal balance and (y) 4.50 and (B) \$382.5 million, (iv) maintaining an asset coverage ratio greater than 115%, (v) maintaining an unencumbered asset ratio greater than 145%, (vi) limitations on mergers, consolidations, transfers of assets and similar transactions, (vii) maintaining its status as a REIT and (viii) maintaining at least 80% of loans held for investment as senior commercial real estate loans, as measured by the average daily outstanding principal balance of all loans held for investment during a fiscal quarter and as adjusted for non-controlling interests.
+As of December 31, 2024, the Company was in compliance with all financial covenants of the Secured Term Loan.